florianrambur/discord-webhook/README.md

 ![Simple Example](https://i.ibb.co/f9ycPF9/simple-example.png)

 ## Work with Embed
-This package give you the opportunity to work with a simple `Embed` class that allow you to create an advanced message
+This package give you the opportunity to work with a simple `Embed` class that allow you to create an advanced message.
+To do that, you can pass data into the constructor or use some methods like `name($value)`
 ```php
 <?php